Killygreagh: History

+In the lead-up to the Irish Rebellion of 1798, John Faris of Windsor, Ballyconnell, reported to the Chief Secretary for Ireland, Thomas Pelham, 2nd Earl of Chichester, as follows: Stating that upon the information of James Coulter, of Killigreagh, Cooper, the writer has committed Charles Brady of Ballyconnell to Cavan gaol on a charge of treason.

 The 1825 Tithe Applotment Books list six tithepayers in the townland.

 The Killygreagh Valuation Office books are available for 1838.

 Griffith's Valuation of 1857 lists seven landholders in the townland.

 In the 19th century Killygreagh was owned by Captain Bedel Stanford.
 The Stanford Estate papers are in the National Archives of Ireland.
 Stanford leased 38 acres in Killygreagh to the Thornton Estate.
 In 1863 this leasehold was sold by the Thornton Estate to Lord Charles Beresford.
 It was described as-IN THE LANDED ESTATES COURT IRELAND COUNTY OF CAVAN: In the Matter of the Estate of WILLIAM ROBERT THORNTON, Esquire, Owner and Petitioner TO BE SOLD in Lots, on an early day hereafter to be named, the Estate of the late Perrot THORNTON, Esquire, of Greenville, in aid COUNTY OF CAVAN consisting of the Townland of Callaghs, Kiltynaskellan, Roy, Aughaweenagh, Killygreagh, and Ardlogher, situate in the baronies of Tullyhunco and Tullyhaw, and County of Cavan.
 The Estate contains over 1400 acres statute measure.
 On this Property there is a large, substantial, and modern built house, with suitable Offices, and walled-in Garden, fit for the residence of a Gentleman's family; also a handsome Demesne, well planted with useful and ornamental Timber of full growth.
 The Estate is situated midway between Killeshandra and Belturbet.
 Further particulars will be state in future advertisements.
 Application to be made to HENRY GREENE KELLY, Solicitor, having carriage of the proceedings, No. 39, Lower Ormand Quay, Dublin.
 WILLIAM COCHRANE, Esq., Dromard, Clones, County Monaghan, and to MOSES NETTERFIELD, Esq., Agent of the Estate, Ballyconelly, County of Cavan.
 On 5 July 1870 Beresford sold his part of the townland.
 Killygreagh was described in the sale advert as- LOT No. 4.
 A portion of the Townland of Killygreagh containing 38 acres 3 roods and 24 perches statute measure, held under fee-farm grants.